crazyhottommy/scripts-general-use/Shell/bioinformatics_one_liner.md

 #### print out unique rows based on the first and second column
 `awk '!a[$1,$2]++' input_file`

+`sort -u -k1,2 file`
+It will sort based on unique first and second column

 #### do not wrap the lines using less
 `less -S`